CollectiveIndustries/StarfleetDelta/doc/README.md

 #README

 Each class/exam pair will need to be seperated into the sdq_classes and the sdq_exams directories accordingly.
 The installer programs will break if these directories are not kept seprate.
+Due to the limitations of LSL each line shall not exceed 255 charecters total.
+Any line that exceeds that limit will be chopped off.

 ### Classes Formattting
 Title of File: class name, number, and author in the format ABC-123_FIRTNAME_LASNAME.txt